proxc/udacitymap/README.md

 ## Run Requirements
-open index.html in a web browser, all assets should be precompiled already
+open index.html in a web browser, all assets should be precompiled already To run a websever from the root of the site run
+Python 3:
+`python -m http.server 8080`

+or
+Python 2:
+`python -m SimpleHTTPServer 8080`

 ## Build Requirements
 1. nodejs